do-community/cloud_haiku/_haikus/The_cloud.md

 ---
 layout: haiku
-title: The cloud
+title: The Cloud
-author: SheF
+author: Shannon Nix
 ---

-Cloud hosted service <br>
+The cloud is fluffy<br>
-Server is down, maintenance <br>
+yet you can fall to the floor<br>
-For now, hope is lost <br>
+be strong and steady<br>